rbleattler/mdop-docs/mdop/appv-v4/microsoft-application-virtualization-management-system-release-notes.md

 WORKAROUND   Delete all of the preceding files from the package.
 Delete the mappings on the **VFS** tab as well as the actual files in the CSIDL\_SYSTEM folder in your decode path.

-### <a href="" id="on-windows-xp--client-install-logging-is-not-enabled-by-default-"></a>On Windows XP, client install logging isn't enabled by default
+### On Windows XP, client install logging isn't enabled by default

 When installing the client, to ensure that any install errors are captured for troubleshooting purposes, you should enable logging by using the command line.